alex404/goal/README.md

 [goal-core](https://gitlab.com/sacha-sokoloski/goal/tree/master/core)
 re-exports a number of other libraries, and provides a set of additional utility functions useful for scientific computing.
-In particular, implementations of HLists and Mealy Automata (Circuits), tools for working with CSV files and gnuplot, and a module which combines [vector-sized](https://hackage.haskell.org/package/vector-sized) vectors with [hmatrix](https://hackage.haskell.org/package/hmatrix).
+In particular, implementations of Mealy Automata (Circuits), tools for working with CSV files and gnuplot, and a module which combines [vector-sized](https://hackage.haskell.org/package/vector-sized) vectors with [hmatrix](https://hackage.haskell.org/package/hmatrix).